karsten-vermeulen-dev/Into-the-deep-blue-C/README.md

 ### Lesson 13 - Operator!
 Overload yourself!

+_You will learn all about operator overloading and how this powerful feature of C++ will allow you to make your operators behave in very different ways, in ways that you want them to behave_.

 ### Lesson 14 - T.U.
 Template

+_In this lesson, you will discover how to create 'empty shell' classes and functions that can be used later on to 'plug-in' different data types.
+Another powerful language feature worthy of a mention_.

 ### Lesson 15 - A brief overview of the Standard Library

+_From strings to vectors, deques to maps, stacks to queues, you will be introduced to the Standard C++ Library and discover the various different containers and algorithms it holds_.

 ### Lesson 16 - Let's be smart about this

+_After appreciating raw pointers, you are really going to appreciate smart pointers as you learn about unique, shared and weak pointers_.

 ### Lesson 17 - Have you tried the lambda?

+_Nothing like a nice, big leg of lambda to avoid code duplication and tidy up the codebase.
+Here, you will learn all about these handy function objects that will allow you to create blocks of code to handle smaller tasks_.

 ### Lesson 18 - File it under 'T'

+_Here, you will learn all about file handling, starting with reading from, and writing to, text files.
+You will look into different file handling flags, stream operators and file states_.

 ### Lesson 19 - File it under 'B'

+_You will now look more into binary files and discover how the internal file pointers can manage raw data in a file.
+You will both write binary data to, and read data from, a .dat file, so that you can store data in files that a user cannot edit_.